-Future acquisition phases would occur as funding becomes available.
+Future acquisitions of land parcels from willing sellers would occur as funding becomes available.

 4.0 AFFECTED ENVIRONMENT

 Beaver Lake is located in the Ozark Highlands of Carroll, Washington, Benton, and Madison Counties, 6 miles west of Eureka Springs, Arkansas.
 Having 449 miles of shoreline (at conservation pool) and over 28,000 water surface acres, Beaver Lake is the largest reservoir in northwest Arkansas and the first federal impoundment on the White River.